-unseen, higher, spiritual region of the universe which is accessible to man through religious experience.
-However James himself realizes the limitations of his own empirical approach, admitting that his study 'supports only the belief in something larger than ourselves', and not necessarily an 'all-embracing absolute Spirit87'.
+For his religious 'verities' Prof. James appeals to certain dimensions of existence.
+He says, 'The further limits of our being plunge, it seems to me, into an altogether other dimension of existence from the sensible and merely "understandable" world.
+Name it the mystical region, or the supernatural region, whichever you choose.
+The unseen region in question is not merely ideal, for it produces effects in this world.
+But that which produces effects within another reality must be termed a reality itself.
+"God" is the natural appellation for the supreme reality,...
+86, Iqbal will certainly agree with him to this extent- i.e. to the extent of conceiving human life as touching a wider, unseen, higher, spiritual region of the universe which is accessible to man through religious experience.
+However James himself realizes the limitations of his own empirical approach, admitting that his study 'supports only the belief in something larger than ourselves', and not necessarily an 'all-embracing absolute Spirit87.
 Though believing that some form of theism is the most "practically rational" solution, he prefers to think of God as finite like J.S.
-Mill; a reasoning in which Iqbal will hardly follow him and Mill, though he agrees with Iqbal that the universe is incomplete88 (for Iqbal the universe is ever-expanding as taught by the Quran)89.
-Where Iqbal will not follow him, James believes in a pluralistic universe.
-He argues that a pluralistic universe with a finite God accords with the sort of reality given to us in experience--' that distributed and strung-along and flowing sort of reality which we finite beings swim in '-- leaves room for genuine freedom, striving and action so important for James.
+Mill; a reasoning in which Igbal will hardly follow him and Mill, though he agrees with Igbal that the universe is incomplete88 (for Idbal the universe is ever-expanding as taught by the Quran)89.
+Where Igbal will not follow him, James believes in a pluralistic universe.
+He argues that a pluralistic universe with a finite God accords with the sort of reality given to us in experience-that distributed and strung-along and flowing sort of reality which we finite beings swim in 90 '-- leaves room for genuine freedom, striving and action so important for James.
 Iqbal, however, believes that a supreme God who is Infinite is by no means incompatible with human freedom, striving and action; it is rather conducive to them, for it is God himself who bestowed freedom and responsibility on man and rendered him a really moral agent (as Kant said).
 In fact, God's sovereignty is not counter to man's freedom; he is rather a co-worker with man in his strivings and struggle towards the betterment of the universe (i.e. meliorism), as said before.
 Iqbal will agree with him in repudiating abstract and unconvincing metaphysical arguments for theism; both reject intellectualism and abstract metaphysics.

-John Dewey, another influential contemporary of Iqbal, 'takes a more naturalistic and positivistic turn'91, says Macquarrie.
-His naturalism, however, is not of the mechanistic kind for it accepts 'the distinctively human'92, he adds.
-Dewey studies man qua man and not as an angel; he studies him in this world as his natural home and environment.
-Iqbal also shows full faith in the capacities of man and deems the universe as his natural abode, as he quotes form the Quran 33.
+John Dewey, another influential contemporary of Iqbal, 'takes a more naturalistic and positivistic turn's, says Macquarrie.
+His naturalism, however, is not of the mechanistic kind for it accepts 'the distinctively human192, he adds.
+Dewey studies man qua man and not as an angel: he studies him in this world as his natural home and environment.
+Iqbal also shows full faith in the capacities of man and deems the universe as his natural abode, as he quotes form the Quran 93.
 Dewey draws his 'naturalism' from biology, psychology and sociology, and not from physical sciences; Iqbal also shows his inclination towards these sciences as well as modern versions of the physical sciences.
-This renders his approach more comprehensive and concrete.
+This renders his approach more comprehensive concrete.
 Iqbal presents a very beautiful blend of philosophy and modern science, of idealism and realism, thus anticipating such great modern thinkers as prof. H.D.
 Lewis of the University of London, who leads an idealist-realist school of thought in the West.